Officers recognized for saving 2 lives

-Two Quitman officers were recognized Monday night for saving the lives of overdose victims earlier this year.
+QUITMAN — Two Quitman officers were recognized Monday night, June 8, for saving the lives of overdose victims earlier this year.

 Officer Robert “Bobby” Phelps and Cpl.
 Steve Bearden received lifesaving awards from the University of Arkansas Criminal Justice Institute during the regularly-scheduled June city council meeting for successfully reviving two people suffering from apparent drug overdoses earlier this year.